marcusg/foreign_key_validation/README.md

 ## Configuration

-You can customize the behaviour of the gem by calling the `configure` method on the module with a block (e.g. initializer).
+You can customize the default behaviour of the gem by calling the `configure` method on the module with a block (e.g. initializer).

     ForeignKeyValidation.configure do |config|
       config.error_message      = proc { |key, name, object| "My custom msg!" }
       config.inject_subclasses  = false     # default: true
+      config.validate_against   = :admin    # default: :user
     end

 ## Note